ee209-2020-fall/ee209-2020-fall/announcements.md

 <!-- <li class="toclevel-1"> <a href="">KLMS EE209B Lecture and Q&A Schedule</a> -->

 <p></p>
-Please refer to the Google spreadsheet for each class schedule:
+Please refer to the Classum for asking questions about assignments or anything related to EE209:

 <li class="toclevel-1"> <a href="http://www.classum.com/exgmmy">EE209A Classum link</a><br>
 <!-- <li class="toclevel-1"> <a href="">EE209B Classum link</a><br> -->